MikeDigitize/JSFundamentals/README.md

 console.log(bar);
 ```

-When you write JavaScript you declare things either as variables or as functions.
-The compiler determines function scope the same way as it does variable scope, so functions declared within functions are not available outside of their parent.
-Functions can be written either as declarations or expressions, the difference between the two is in the way the compiler treats them.
-The next section will examine the distinction.
+In JavaScript things are declared either as variables or functions.
+The compiler determines function availability in the same way it does with variables, so functions declared within functions are not available outside of their parent.
+Functions can be written either as declarations or expressions, the difference between the two, other than the way they're declared (see below), is in the way the compiler treats them.
+The next section covers this.

 ```javascript
 // declaration